DianPermana/Practical-Test/README.md

 ```
 Feature : Search feature
    Given open https://petstore.octoperf.com/actions/Catalog.action
-   And Input "Various Breeds" on search menu
+   And Input "Birds" on search menu
    When I click Search button
-   Then should be displayed product
+   Then should be displayed all birds product

-   **Result: Not Appear product "Various Breeds"**
+   **Result   : Not Appear product "Birds"**
-   **Expected : Appear product**
+   **Expected : Appear all product "Birds"**

    Given After scenario 1
    When I refresh or click Reload this page
    Then Back to Main page

-   Result: Still on the same page > Not Appear product "Various Breeds"
+   Result   : Still on the same page > Not Appear product "Birds"
    Expected : Back to main page

+ Feature : Add to cart
+   Given I am on "https://petstore.octoperf.com/actions/Cart.action"
+   And I Click "Fish" Categories
+   And I Click "FI-SW-01" Product ID with "Anglefish"name
+   When click button Add to cart "FI-SW-01" with description "Large Angelfish"
+   Then Should be succesfully add to chart

+   **Result   : Failed add to cart**
+   **Expected : succesfull add to cart**

  Feature : flow transaction
    Given I already add 3 product on the shopping chart
    And Input Quantity from 3 to 99999